< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-Since the arrival of white settlers in the White River Valley (also known as the Green River Valley), the White and Green rivers have undergone many changes.
+Since the mid-nineteenth-century arrival of non-Indian settlers in the White River Valley (also known as the Green River Valley), the White and Green rivers have undergone many changes.
 Annual floods motivated farmers to destroy the White River channel, and a major flood in 1906 changed the river's northwestern flow to Elliott Bay to a westward flow to Commencement Bay.
 The Green River, which used to merge with the White, now flows toward Elliott Bay in the old White River channel.
 The completion of Mud Mountain Dam in 1948 and Howard A. Hanson Dam in 1962 have eliminated all major flooding in the valley, and have changed the course of development therein.

 Years before settlers arrived along the White River in the 1850s, the White, Stuck, and Green rivers ran their natural course.
 The White River ran westward along the southern border of what would become King County.
 Near what would become Auburn, it merged with the Green River, which flowed roughly parallel to the White River through the mountains, but much farther north.